Garrett-Productions/languageExchange/upgradeReadMe.md

 1. spooky wireframing
 2. watching flask and socket tutoriall
 *Complexity is the enemy of execution, keep it simple, the more complex something is the harder it is to do
+* Im getting close to having my MVP, Im going to keep my DM'ing system, and make it pop with sockets, but also chat rooms